rdbeach/JsonQuery/README.md

         // This one does the same thing as the single node query above.
-        // Th "val" gets the value of the node as an object
+        // "val" gets the value of the node as an object

         out(
         	json.$("data.translations[0].translatedText").val()